 The locals will tell you, all the roads lead to the castle, so enjoy walking criss-cross style in the little alleys and streets up to the fortification.
 Inside the castle, you'll find the following museum.

 The Museum of Stele Statues

 Museo delle Statue Stele Lunigianesi

 Address: Castello del Piagnaro - 54027, Pontremoli (MS)

 Hours: Tues - Sun from 9 am - 12:30 and 3 - 6 pm

-The Castle, besides promising a panoramic view of the city and the mountains that surround the town and valley, is also home to the stele statues which represent one of the oldest and more mysterious patrimony of the territory.
-Inside, in an elegant and very suggestive setting you will find one dimensional sculptures depicting men and women that represent important artifacts of prehistoric times for the area.
+The Castle, besides promising a panoramic view of the city and the mountains that surround the town and valley, is also home to the stele statues which represent one of the oldest and more mysterious aspects of the territory.
+Inside, in an elegant and very suggestive setting you will find the one dimensional sculptures depicting men and women.
+They represent important artifacts of prehistoric times for the area.
 These statues are part of a wider phenomenon in Europe, though they are characterized with stylistic personalizations specifically found only in the Lunigiana area.

 The Church of San Pietro